alamuk/alamuk/README.md

 Frontend Developer
 ------------------

-Cloud Solution Architect with an engineering focus and 2+ years of hands-on development experience across backend and frontend systems.
-Strong computing foundation with expertise in Python, JavaScript, React.js, and API integration.
-Currently pursuing an MSc in Cloud Computing at UEL (2025), specializing in scalable applications, cloud-native architecture, and DevOps.
-Actively expanding skills in Azure and infrastructure automation.
-Quick learner, collaborative team player, and passionate about delivering secure, practical solutions in dynamic tech environments.
+Cloud-Architecture focused with 2+ years of hands-on experience in backend systems and Python.
+Currently pursuing an MSc in Cloud Computing at UEL (2025), with a focus on scalable applications, DevOps, and cloud-native architecture.
+Skilled in AWS, API integration, and automation; expanding into Azure.
+Fast learner and collaborative problem-solver.

 * 🌍  I'm based in London
 * 🖥️  See my portfolio at [MyProtfolio](http://ms-alam.co.uk)